NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 Communication and convincing non-experts outside your domain is always hard, painstaking and tedious.
 I should clarify to say that I don't think this is an easy challenge and, hopefully, our peers in Design will hopefully agree.
 I think that it's worth the effort.

+Here is what I would want to do in the future to make this better:

+1. Highlight opportunities e.g. this can be our moat/IP or unlock new value with the caveat: "if it works"
+2. State assumptions e.g. cost, development time -- this gives you a feedback loop on your assumptions as well
+3. Call out checkpoints in "state of work" and not timeline.
+E.g. better to say, once we have done 5 experiments instead of 5 weeks, since you might end up realising that cleaning the data itself is going to take 3x as long

 It'd be extremely stupid to assume that any of this would have been possible without the high degree of support and autonomy from the CEO, Gaurav himself.

 As much as I'd like to say/think that I earned that unfailing trust, Lord knows that I have made some messes which he had to clean up.

 ## Managing People

-This has been more tedious and detailed oriented than I'd expected.
+Of all things, I have received more support here than I deserved here - and I'm truly grateful for that.
+I think I have made quite a few people/psychology mistakes here.
+For instance, assuming that people want to be pushed and given maximum autonomy possible, instead of being led and they build mastery on their craft instead.

+I also found myself being extremely angry at quite a lot.
+Although I'd read Andy Grove's notion of Task Relevant Maturity, I don't think I did anywhere a decent job of implementing it.

+Managing my own mental state has been more work than I'd expected.
+My blast radius is much larger -- and deeper than I'd expected.
+I am sure there are plenty of people with far more nuance, patience and empathy who'd have done a better job at this.

 Early on, I'd decided that I'd not repeated any of the mistakes that my previous managers had made.
-Unfortunately, that bar was quite low.
+I ended up making a different version of the same f**king mistakes anyway.

-After >1 year, I've realized the way which works for me is to listen to what people want and then give them that.
+After >1 year, the only thing which works for me is to listen to what people want and then do that.
 Hiring smart people and then getting out of their way seems to work really well in our specific team.

+The limitation of this mindset is that it relies on people being able to articulate their needs/demands.

+Unfortunately, that isn't an universal gift.
+Some people would rather explode and take extreme actions instead of giving the other person a chance.
+If you have a good alternative to this - let me know?

+### Reading Reccos

 There is so much good written about People Management and Engineering Management in general, that I'd be stupid to add to that clutter.
 Instead, I should point out books that have shaped how I think about Engineering/ML managment as well: